Entanglement-assisted Quantum Reed-Muller Tensor Product Codes: Entanglement-Assisted Tensor Product Codes from Reed-Muller Codes

 \begin{remark} In Theorem 5 of \cite{EntropicSingletonBound}, Grassl \textit{et al.} have shown that the net entanglement production is at most $\mathrm{max}(0,n-2d+2)$.
 Thus, the catalytic rate is always negative when $n-2d+2 < 0$.
 For EA RM TPCs with both classical component codes being $\RM(r,m)$, the length $n = 2^{2m} = 2^{4r+2s}$, $d \geq 2^{(m-r)} = 2^{(2r+s-r)} = 2^{(r+s)}$, where $s \leq l(r)$.
 Thus, $n-2d+2 \leq 2^{(4r+2s)} - 2^{(r+s+1)} + 2$.
 As $4r+2s \geq r+s+1$ for $r,s \in \mathbb{Z}^+$, we obtain $2^{(4r+2s)} - 2^{(r+s+1)} + 2 > 0$.
 Thus, the EA RM TPCs proposed in Theorem \ref{thm:EARMTPC_Subclass_PositiveCatalyticRate} having positive catalytic rate do not violate the Grassl \textit{et al.}'s bound provided in Theorem 5 of \cite{EntropicSingletonBound} when $d = 2^{(m-r)} = 2^{(r+s)}$.
 However, the exact distance of the EA RM TPCs needs to be computed towards a more general statement. \end{remark}

-\begin{remark} The construction of EA RM codes over qudits using classical non-binary RM codes is a natural extension of this work.
-We expect the EA RM codes over qudits to have positive catalytic rates in general since the EA RS codes\cite{EARS_codes}, which are a special case of the EA RM codes over qudits, have been shown to have positive catalytic rate. \end{remark}
+\begin{remark} The construction of EA RM codes over qudits using classical non-binary RM codes is a natural extension of this work. {As classical non-binary RM codes have a non-zero coding rate, from Corollary \ref{coro:CodingLawPossibility},} the EA RM codes over qudits have positive catalytic rates. {We note that} EA Reed-Solomon (RS) codes\cite{EARS_codes_conf}\cite{EARS_codes}, which are a special case of the EA RM codes over qudits, have been shown to have positive catalytic rate. {Obtaining the exact expression for $l(r)$ is beyond the scope of this paper.
+We refer an interested reader to \cite{CodingAnalogSuperadditivity}, \cite{Nadkarni_NBEASC}, \cite{EARS_codes}, and \cite{CSS_Code_qudit} for detailed analysis of CSS qudit codes, EA qudit stabilizer, EA qudit CSS codes, EA qudit TPCs, and EA RS codes.} \end{remark}